Polk County 4-H

 Club leader: Suzanne Curran, 417-298-9744

-Rock Prairie 4-H Club meets at 6:30 p.m. the second Monday of every month at the Pleasant Hope Elementary School.
+Rock Prairie 4-H Club meets at 6:30 p.m. the second Wednesday of every month at the Pleasant Hope O'Bannon Bank Community Room.

-Woodlawn 4-H Club meets at 7 p.m. on the third Monday of every month at the Woodlawn Community Building.
+Woodlawn 4-H Club meets at 7 p.m. on the third Monday of every month at the Polk County Fairgrounds.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.